Driver's license: Thailand

-It isn't difficult to get a driving licence in Thailand.
+It is not difficult to get a driving licence in Thailand.
 In fact it is accessible to foreigners too.
 When the package of documents will be collected the person needs to appeal to the Transport Authority and sign up for the exam.
 Waiting time usually is near one month.

 The exam includes theoretical and practical parts held on the same day.
 Reaction tests are conducted before the exam.
 The applicant gets a temporary ID valid for one year.
 It may be extended for five years, but only if the applicant lives in Thailand on a non-immigrant visa.
 An International Driving Permit is recognized in Thailand.
 With its help it is easy to get a local permit without doing the exams.

 There are different plastic cards for motorcycles and vehicles.
 Therefore, documents and exams need to be done twice.

 Privileges of a Thai driving licence holder: